 By looking at the company logos and color palettes below, you can tell that these companies used yellow to draw your attention but there are complimentary colors to ease the eye and accomplish other goals.
 Study the color palettes below and decide if you should use yellow in your website design.

 Represents passion, energy, urgency, excitement, vibrancy, and danger.
-Red is oftentimes used when companies want to create an urgency to buy or want to evoke some sort of strong emotion.
+Red is often used when companies want to create an urgency to buy or want to evoke some sort of strong emotion.

 Kmart, CNN, and Heinz are all internationally recognized brands.
 Based on the information you know about red, try to put yourself in the shoes of their brand designer.
 Red is a great dominant color when used tastefully with contrasting colors.

-Represents feminine, sweetness, innocence, fertility and romance.
-Pink is oftentimes used to market to women and young girls.
+Represents feminine, sweetness, innocence, fertility, and romance.
+Pink is often used to market to women and young girls.
 Companies who would use pink might include retailers targeted towards women, toy companies that target young girls, or non-profits focused on women related issues.

 When it comes to choosing your website color combinations, you might benefit from using pink as a secondary color, not your main color.
 Using too much pink can come across as tacky.
 Use this color tastefully in your website design.